Ritwik-Shandilya/WebhookMirror/README.md

 ```

 With both servers running you can browse to `http://localhost:5173` to use the application while it interacts with the Rails API running on port 3000.

+The UI follows [Neetix](https://neetix.neetokb.com/) best practices such as using sentence case and clear loading states.

+### Generating a capture URL

+1. Visit the homepage and click **Create Endpoint**.
+2. A unique URL containing a UUID will be generated, for example `http://localhost:5173/endpoint/abcd-1234`.
+3. Send any HTTP request to this URL using `curl` or your integration.
+The Rails API will store the payload.
+4. Open the URL in your browser to see the list of requests as they arrive.
+Click a request to view its full details.

+### Inspecting requests

+* After sending requests, open the generated endpoint page in your browser.
+* The list of captured requests appears.
+Click any entry to view full headers and body.
+* Use these details to debug your webhook integrations.